-The Academy's cash account balances at June 30, 2016 and 2015 exceeded Federal Deposit Insurance Corporation insurance limits.
+The Academy's cash account balances at June 30, 2017 and 2016 exceeded Federal Deposit Insurance Corporation insurance limits.
 The Academy has not experienced any losses in such accounts and management believes the Academy is not exposed to any significant credit risk related to cash.

-At June 30, 2016, 79% of the pledges receivable was due to the Academy by one donor.
-At June 30, 2015, 94% of the pledges receivable were due to the Academy by three donors.
-For the years ended June 30, 2016 and 2015, contributions from two donors represented approximately 77% and 78%, respectively, of total contributions received by the Academy.
+At June 30, 2017, 58% of the pledges receivable were due to the Academy from two donors.
+At June 30, 2016, 79% of the pledges receivable was due to the Academy from one donor.
+For the years ended June 30, 2017 and 2016, contributions from two donors represented approximately 74% and 77%, respectively, of total contributions received by the Academy.
 A significant reduction in the level of support from these donors could have an adverse effect on the operations of the Academy.